 Salt causes inflammation in the body in different ways than the other products already listed.
 Rather than causing joint inflammation, salt causes the body to retain fluid and cells to expand.
 This excess fluid buildup can affect the joints and cause painful swelling.
 Avoid foods that are high in sodium and limit the amount of table salt you add to foods.

 If you suffer from chronic joint pain, you can find some relief just by changing your diet.
-While a modified diet cannot cure chronic disease such as rheumatoid arthritis, nor can it reverse the joint damage caused by injury, it can limit swelling and inflammation and result in reduced joint pain.
-For additional solutions for your joint pain, contact the joint pain experts at Stem Cell Carolina to schedule your consultation.
+While a modified diet cannot cure chronic diseases such as rheumatoid arthritis, nor can it reverse the joint damage caused by injury, it can limit swelling and inflammation and result in reduced joint pain.